QubesOS/qubes-doc/user/common-tasks/block-devices.md

 (**Note:** In the present context, the term "USB drive" denotes any [USB mass storage device][mass-storage].
 In addition to smaller flash memory sticks, this includes things like USB external hard drives.)

-Qubes OS supports the ability to attach a USB drive (or just its partitions) to any qube easily, no matter which qube handles the USB controller.
+PedOS supports the ability to attach a USB drive (or just its partitions) to any PedOS VM easily, no matter which PedOS VM handles the USB controller.

 Attaching USB drives is integrated into the Devices Widget: ![device manager icon]
 Simply insert your USB drive and click on the widget.